-Further developments are anticipated in the short and medium-term future.
-For this reason, this policy is likely to continue to evolve.
+Further developments are anticipated in the short and medium-term future, not least with the proposed introduction of the Medical Examiner role, currently expected in April 2019.
+For this reason, this policy is likely to evolve over this time frame.